 You can use this formula to calculate markup:

 Markup = ((Sales Price - Cost) / Cost) x 100

 Though commonly mistaken for one another, markup and margin are very different.
 Margin is a figure that shows how much of a product's revenue you get to keep, while markup shows how much over cost you've sold it for.

 In fact, mistaking these two numbers can lead to quite a few problems.
 Here are a few reasons it's important to know the difference:

 Maintain Profit Margins

 Since a product's markup is higher than its margin, mistaking the two can be quite costly.
 If you accidentally markup the price based on margin, you'll be pricing products too low.
 This will result in lost revenue and your margin will be much lower than planned.
 This can be very detrimental to your business if you've increased costs like overhead expenses or set inventory KPIs based on flawed pricing.
-It can also cause you to sell out of a product and end up upsetting customers who want to buy the back ordered products.
+It can also cause you to sell out of a product and end up upsetting customers who want to buy the product that turns into a backorder.